-|Running in 2017/18||
+|Running in 2018/19||

 Successful design outcomes are reliant on sound design principles.
-These design principles inform and create opportunities for you to apply your creativity to the conception, development and eventual realisation of effective design solutions.
+These design principles inform and create opportunities for students to apply their creativity to the conception, development and eventual realisation of effective design solutions.

 Design is intent on bringing about change, impacting on human experience.
-This module will introduce you to a range of contemporary and traditional discipline-related design approaches and processes, some of which will be tested in design exercises and some of which may be realised in studios and projects carried across other modules.
-You will be introduced to systems and methods of research, observation and analysis, ranging from human behaviour and experience, cultural context, site, building and materials.
+This module introduces a range of contemporary and traditional discipline-related design approaches and processes, some of which will be tested in design exercises and some of which may be realised in studios and projects carried across other modules.
+Students will be introduced to systems and methods of research, observation and analysis, ranging from human behaviour, experience and cultural context to site, building and materials.
 The module will develop an understanding of spatial awareness linked to design and the organisation of space, interventions and added elements.

 Design concepts will be tested through the application of exercises, workshop and studio methods through a range of drawing techniques, modelling and making.
-Materials, processes and technologies introduced, developing creative outcomes relevant to the possibilities and constraints of the context, the needs of the client and users, and industry conventions and regulations.
+Materials, processes and technologies are introduced, developing creative outcomes relevant to the possibilities and constraints of the context, the needs of the client and users, and industry conventions and regulations.

-You will be encouraged to develop a critically informed and personal approach to the process of design.
-Studios and projects will encourage you to understand your practice in the context of a rapidly changing contemporary culture with ever-developing needs and problems.
-Engaging with materials, media and, processes, you can become an agent of change through design practice.
+Students are encouraged to develop a critically informed and personal approach to the process of design.
+Studio practice and projects encourage the development of strategies, idea generation in practice and the testing of concepts in the context of a rapidly changing contemporary culture with ever-developing needs and problems.
+In this way, by engaging with materials, media and, processes, interior designers become agents of change through their design practice.

 The content is indicative and will necessarily reflect current debates and thinking.
 Topics covered will normally include:

 The studio will support course identity and subject knowledge.
 Open, exploratory projects will be supported by exercises, visits and group critiques together with lectures, highlighting contemporary and historical examples relevant to effect change in human environments and experience.
+LO4

-At the end of this module, you will be able to:
+At the end of this module, students will be able to:

 Knowledge and Understanding